Madonna House Apostolate: Duty of the moment

-This phrase expresses the guiding conviction that the will of God is made known in whatever needs to be done at a given time.
-“In essence, ordinary, simple work done for the benefit of God and neighbour gives everyone at Madonna House meaning, no matter who you are.
+The phrase "duty of the moment" expresses the guiding conviction that the will of God is made known in whatever needs to be done at a given time.
+"In essence, ordinary, simple work done for the benefit of God and neighbour gives everyone at Madonna House meaning, no matter who you are.
 Put another way, ordinary work around Madonna House is more than just ordinary work.
-It’s shot through with love, faith, hope and charity — those things that have always given dignity to humankind."
+It's shot through with love, faith, hope and charity — those things that have always given dignity to humankind."